 Just as with the crowds at the airport itself, just what awaits you in line will depend on what day you fly.
-In my experience, lines for even the standard security lines were quite short.
+In our experience, lines for even the standard security lines are typically quite short these days.

 But if you want to ensure a quick trip through airport security with no backups, TSA PreCheck might be better than ever right now.
 The same goes for CLEAR, the privately run security program that allows you cut to the front of the line.

-On every stop during my recent trip, lanes for both of these fast-pass programs were nearly empty, morning, afternoon, and night.
+On every stop during our travels throughout the pandemic, lanes for both of these fast-pass programs were nearly empty, morning, afternoon, and night.
 The business travelers that are more likely to pay for these programs are staying home right now, and that makes them even faster.

-The TSA is trying to go completely touchless in security lines: As of mid-June, the agency says TSA agents will no longer grab boarding passes or IDs from travelers, who can instead scan them on their own.
+The TSA is trying to go completely touchless in security lines: As of mid-June 2020, the agency says TSA agents will no longer grab boarding passes or IDs from travelers, who can instead scan them on their own.
 But reports are mixed on whether they’re truly doing so nationwide.